hivesolutions/netius/doc/leak.md

 # Memory Leaking

 Memory leaking is one of the major issues when creating a service infra-structure.
-A correct detection of tese type of problems is important to provide a stable production environment.
+A correct detection of these type of problems is important to provide a stable production environment.

 ## Status